TrinityCore/tc-wiki/how-to/SOAP.md

 # How to interact with TC using SOAP
 SOAP stands for Simple Object Access Protocol, and is an older form of standards-based web services access protocol similar to REST.
 You can leverage SOAP to send commands to a TrinityCore server, as long as the necessary configurations are in place.

-**Note**: At the time of writing, TC 335a only supports HTTP, so take care not to send secrets (passwords, etc) in this manner.
-Assume that anything passed is in clear-text and could be read by anyone.

-If you plan to connect via SOAP remotely, you should absolutely take steps to ensure secure connections.
-One potential way is through a [reverse SSL proxy](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-with-ssl-as-a-reverse-proxy-for-jenkins) (a guide for Jenkins, but could be adapted to work for TC), which is outside the scope of this guide.

 ## Configuration